Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 Centralized strategy - workflow
 --------------------------------

-This section is for advanced users who wants to know more on what happens under the Substra hood.
+.. warning:: This section is for advanced users who wants to know more on what happens under the Substra hood.

 The workflow of a centralised strategy, unless specified otherwise, is as follows:

 - initialisation round: one train task on each train organization